 The build quality of this keyboard is almost identical to the Logitech G512 Special Edition.
 It has a nice brushed aluminum finish with very little flex, but the keyboard does show some flaws.
 The ABS keycaps feel a bit cheap and shine very easily with regular daily use.
 Some even seem slightly crooked and don't look properly aligned.

 The Logitech G413 has a straight board that doesn't offer much ergonomics settings.
 You only get a single incline setting with the feet, and it can get quite uncomfortable to type on during long periods.
+If you'd like something with a detachable wrist rest, consider the Logitech G513, which is a step up from this keyboard.

 The Logitech G413 has a great red backlight.
 All keys are individually lit and you can also have some effects that can be set with the software.
 You can also easily control the brightness through five different levels.